List of Plasmodium species: Plasmodium: African clade

+The relationship between the P. ovale species and those with rodent hosts has been confirmed by sequencing the genomes of both P. ovale species.

 One paper has reported a strain of malaria in a chimpanzee with a mitochondrial sequence identical to that of P. ovale and a second closely related to it.
 It seems likely as has been proposed earlier that P. ovale may have an animal reservoir.

 Two unnamed potential species infect the bonobo (Pan paniscus) and these are related to the P. malariae/P. brazillium clade.

 The species P. gonderi appears to be the closest relation to the Asian clade.

+Plasmodium malariae

-Plasmodium malariaePlasmodium malariae has been considered to be closely related to Plasmodium brasilianum and Plasmodium rhodiani.
+Plasmodium malariae has been considered to be closely related to Plasmodium brasilianum and Plasmodium rhodiani.
 These species may be a single species with multiple hosts.
 Because the number of strains that have examined to date remains small, retirement of the brasilianum and rhodiani species names to junior synonym status should probably be delayed.